mgreiler/se-unlocked/Transcripts/EP_64_Nicolas_Dular.md

 Yeah.
 And I was super lucky.
 So I had the feeling, I had the safe space with all my direct reports and they were able to tell me everything.
 And this was invaluable.
-Yeah.

-[00:31:56] **Michaela:** So.
+[00:31:56] **Michaela:** Yeah.
+So.
 One thing I, that comes to my mind when, when we are talking about this is also evaluating other people.
 Right.
 I feel that mm-hmm , this is not always easy, especially if we are talking about large numbers.

 Right.
 So when I was working with PhDs, for example, at Microsoft, and we had this very close one on one relationship, right.
-I didn't have like more than two PhDs.
-To mm-hmm , you know, to supervise and to work with, then it was extremely easy to say, well, you know, this is the performance of the person and it wasn't even like an abstract.
+I didn't have like more than two PhDs to mm-hmm , you know, to supervise and to work with, then it was extremely easy to say, well, you know, this is the performance of the person and it wasn't even like an abstract.